How to Grow & Care for Blueberries in Containers

 • Do blueberry bushes produce flowers?

-Yes, blueberry bushes do produce flowers, but they are not for enjoyment.
-To ensure that your container bushes do well, you will want to remove the blooms for the first two years the bush is in the pot.
+Blueberry bushes produce non-showy flowers.
+However, to ensure your container bushes do well, remove the blooms for the first two years the bush is in the pot.
 That will allow the plant to grow and fruit vigorously.
-You do not need to remove the flowers from the plant in the third year, however, but they are not showy.
+Do not remove the flowers from the plant after the third year.

 • Are there any self-pollinating blueberries?